 Simply put the OSI Reference Model is a THEORETICAL model describing a standard of computer networking.
 The TCP/IP Reference model is based on the ACTUAL standards of the internet which are defined in the collection of Request for Comments (RFC) documents started by Steve Crocker in 1969 to help record unofficial notes on the development of ARPANET.
 RFCs have since become official documents of Internet specifications, as discussed in the article What is the difference between the Internet and OSI reference model.

-If are looking for something less technical that focuses more on using a computer network, rather than understand the core concepts of how it works, please visit our companion website Smart Technology.
+If are looking for something less technical that focuses more on using a computer network, rather than understand the core concepts of how it works, please visit our companion website The Guru 42 Universe where we discuss managing technology from the perspective of a business owner or department manager.